vatass/vatass.github.io/_projects/adaptive-shrinkage.md

     <li>Robust generalization across different neuroimaging cohorts, demonstrating clinical applicability.</li>
   </ul>

+  While our study focuses on neuroimaging biomarkers, if can be used for predicting  the progression of longitudinal biomarkers using multivariate imaging data and clinical covariates.
+Examples of such biomarkers are the cognitive scores (e.g., MMSE, ADAS-Cog13) and blood biomarkers (e.g., Amyloid-β, Tau protein).

-  While our study focuses on neuroimaging data, our method has broad applications in:
+  Our method has broad applications in:

   <ul style="list-style-type: disc; margin-left: 20px; margin-bottom: 20px;">
     <li><strong>Disease progression modeling</strong></li>